Tkko/Flutter_Pinput/README.md

 Discord [Channel](https://discord.gg/ssE8eh)

-Example app on github has multiple tempates to choose from
+[Examples](https://github.com/Tkko/Flutter_PinPut/tree/master/example/lib) app on github has multiple templates to choose from

 Don't forget to give it a star ⭐